kraasch/demo_webcraft_glossary/README.md

 task list:
   - [X] implement click and search for related terms,
   - [X] write more stats.
+  - [x] implement sorting,
+  - [ ] have a visually more appealing sort-by drop down.
-  - [ ] implement sorting,
+  - [ ] solve issue: do not scroll past footer,
   - [ ] write more entries.
   - [ ] upload to Github Pages,
-  - [ ] solve issue: do not scroll past footer,
  -->

 ## Credits